yuanwang04/YouthVisualizer/README.md

 **The output at the fifth layer**:

-These results are not understandable to out standard.
-We put them here for a simple demonstration.
+These results are not understandable to our standard.
+We put them here for demonstration.

 ![fig_6_fifth_layer](./imgs/fig_6_fifth_layer.png)

 **Side Note: RGB-ize convolutional output**

 We also implemented a method that could put some channels of the output together to form an RGB image.
-The resulting images have some brilliant artistic characteristics.
+The resulting images have some brilliant artisticity.
 A sample result is shown at the beginning of the document.

 Another interesting result we get of this example image: